TSkaalrud/585_CircuiTron/README.md

 - [GLM](https://github.com/g-truc/glm) - The math
 - [Blender](https://www.blender.org/) - The models

+The game works on both Windows and Linux.
+Please make sure your graphics drivers are updated for the best experience.

 This game was made for CPSC 585, the University of Calgary's Game Programming Course.

 Special thanks to Stephen D, Ben, Nigel, Marcin, and Stephen M :)